jcarr132/jcarr132/README.md

 🟨 ⬜ 🟪 ⬛

 I'm an interdisciplinary technology professional with background in cognitive psychology and human-computer interaction.
-My main interest is in studying the complex and evolving relationships between people and the technology they use; how our needs shape the technologies that in turn shape us and our societies.
+My main interest is in studying the complex and evolving relationships between people and the technology we use; how our needs shape the technologies that in turn shape us and our societies.

 Here's an unordered list of technology topics that I'm interested in:
   - Linux and other open-source operating systems